-This is a common question that we in the outdoor power equipment business get a lot.
+A common question that we in the outdoor power equipment business get a lot is “Does gasoline expire?”

-Here’s what makes it expire and what it can do to your equipment.
+Here’s what makes gasoline expire and what old gasoline can do to your equipment.

-Having or putting old gasoline in your lawn mower can cause a variety of problems.
+Putting or keeping old gasoline in your lawn mower can cause a variety of problems.
 Your mower may not start, run as smoothly, and even sputter or die during operation.

 The biggest problem with ethanol gasoline in equipment like lawn mowers is that you only use these machines once a week or so.
 Thus the potential of gasoline reaching its expiration date while in the fuel tank of your machine grows exponentially.
 Expired gasoline can damage internal components of your carburetors, deteriorate fuel lines and seals, and cause a varnish build up that could clog small fuel ports which are necessary for your machine to start and run.